 Liposuction is a body-sculpting surgical procedure that reshapes targeted areas of the body.
 This procedure improves your shape and proportions by removing localized pockets of fat in various parts of the body.
 If you’re in the Dallas / Ft Worth metroplex, call Dr Obaid today!
 North Texas Plastic Surgery offers complimentary consultations in either of its convenient locations in Southlake and Plano.

 Regular exercise and a healthy diet are important to help you look and feel your best.
 When it comes to fat loss, there are some things that a healthy lifestyle can’t do.
 For most people—no matter how in shape they are—there are still one or two areas on the body where fat stubbornly lingers.
 It’s often due to genetics and other factors that can’t be controlled, which means there’s no diet or exercise that can target the fat in those areas.

-There is a solution, liposuction.
-This medical procedure allows your surgeon to remove those stubborn pockets of fat from targeted areas of your body, sculpting your ideal form.
+There is a solution.
+Liposuction allows your surgeon to remove those stubborn pockets of fat from targeted areas of your body, sculpting your ideal form.

 For most people, liposuction is a cosmetic procedure, but there are a few medical conditions that can be treated with liposuction.
 For example: